hpc2n/intro-linux/docs/index.md

     - This course will consist of lectures and type-alongs, as well as a few exercises where you get to try out what you have just learned.

-- This is the third instance of this course, and it has been somewhat reworked based on previous participant input.
-We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="https://forms.office.com/e/hCGaARFfjJ" target="_blank">https://forms.office.com/e/hCGaARFfjJ</a>
+- This course has been reworked based on previous participant input.
+We would be grateful if you will fill the evaluation survey so we can further improve the course: <a href="" target="_blank"></a>

 !!! admonition "Cluster-specific approaches"

     The course is given by HPC2N (Kebnekaise), but will be done under NAISS on the NAISS system "Tetralith".
 There is a <a href="https://www.nsc.liu.se/support/getting-started/" target="_blank">Get started guide for NSC here</a>.

+    - **This is only relevant if you are using Tetralith!**
     - The login node for Tetralith is ``tetralith.nsc.liu.se``.
     - It looks like this when I (``x_birbr`` on "Tetralith") login the first time from my computer "defiant":
     ```bash